fenago/data-science/lab_guides/Lab_14.md

     Caption: Loading data into the Jupyter notebook

-    As we saw from the shape of the data, the dataset has `3279` examples with `1559 `variables.
-The
-    variable set has both categorical and numerical variables.
-The summary statistics are only derived for numerical data.

 7. Separate the dependent and independent variables from our dataset, as shown in the following code snippet: